danimo/dehydrated-acmeresponder/README.md

 ## Dehydrated ACME Responder

-ACME Responder is a systemd socket-activated web server, currently focussed to run with the dehyrated ACME client.
+ACME Responder is a systemd socket activated web server, currently focused to run with the dehyrated ACME client.
 It will expose the response to the ACME challenges at .well-known/acme-challenges directory.
 It will return 404 for any other requested path.